Friday 26th April 2019 hailed our 20th Annual Research Day.

 The prestigious Professor’s Medal for the best clinical presentation was conferred on Caroline Dover for her presentation entitled “A Biomechanical Study of Greater Tuberosity Fracture Fixation – Comparing Plate, Screw, and Suture Fixation Methods using Porcine Model”.
 Caroline was officially presented with her medal at the Old Oswestrians’ Club Meeting held on 7th June.
 She will also be given the opportunity to represent the Oswestry/Stoke Training Programme in the BOA “Best of the Best” Competition at the BOA Congress being held in Liverpool in September.

-Finally we must thank all consultant trainers for their input, dedication and support of the trainees and to the Orthopaedic Institute Ltd for the continued support of many outstanding research projects carried out within the Trust.
+Finally we must thank all consultant trainers for their input, dedication and continuing support of the trainees and to the Orthopaedic Institute Ltd for the generous support of the many outstanding research projects carried out within the Trust.

 A Roberts – Director of Research

 R D Banerjee – Consultant Orthopaedic Surgeon/Director of Clinical Studies